real-logic/aeron/README.md

 For details of usage, protocol specification, FAQ, etc. please check out the [Wiki](https://github.com/real-logic/Aeron/wiki).

+For those who prefer to watch a video to understand the design this.
+[Aeron Messaging](https://www.youtube.com/watch?v=tM4YskS94b0) from Strangeloop in 2014.
+Things have moved on with performance and some features but the basic design still applies.

 License (See LICENSE file for full license)
 -------------------------------------------
 Copyright 2014 Real Logic Limited